Florida Sexual Abuse Lawsuits

 Criminal Statute of Limitations Laws for Florida

 In 2020, Florida eliminated the criminal SOL for felony sexual battery of victims under the age of 18.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Florida a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Florida a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 Civil Statute of Limitations Laws for Florida